 A red sky in the morning is also the sun reflecting underneath the clouds, but because they are in the east as it rises, they are usually the cirrus clouds of an approaching warm front with the potential for poor weather.
 This rhyme was researched in London in the 1920s and found to be right 70% of the time.

 This is much quoted and usually seems to be right.
 Rain rarely lasts for more than 7 or 8 hours, plus which not many people are aware of when it starts raining in the night!

 ‘Ne’er cast a clout ’til (the) May is out’

-This old wives tale is based on the old adage that you shouldn’t take your vest off until the Hawthorn plants are flowering!
+Another one of the popular weather tales from old wives is based on the old adage that you shouldn’t take your vest off until the Hawthorn plants are flowering!
 The first written form dates back to 1732 but probably was handed along verbally long before then.

 There is doubt about whether you should strip off before the end of May the month, or before the Hawthorn blossom is showing, but either way it’s a good indication of the warmer spring weather that’s heralded by both the flowers and the month of May.

 ‘When the wind is in the East ’tis good for neither man nor beast’